 The American legislation provides numerous legal documents through which those interested in immigration in Miami may relocate here.
 Persons who have siblings living in another state can apply to bring them to Miami, U.S., but only in certain conditions.
 For example, one of the most important regulations refers to the fact that the applicant must be a U.S. citizen.
 Our Miami immigration attorney can offer more information on this matter and the ways in which family members can be brought to live in U.S. We will also help them apply for a residence permit in USA.

 Eligible candidates in Miami, U.S.

 According to the regulations available at the U.S. Citizenship and Immigration Services (USCIS), a person may apply to bring his or her sibling in the United States of America when the individual has an American citizenship.
-At the same time, the applicant should have an age of minimum 21 years old.
+At the same time, the applicant should have an age of a minimum of 21 years old.

 The video below offers further details on how to bring siblings to live in Miami, U.S:

 The process of bringing a sibling in the U.S. starts with the petition of the American citizen, who can act as a sponsor for the future owner of the green card.
-The sponsor will need to submit the Form I-130 and a legal proof on the fact that the applicant and the sibling are related trough at least one parent.
+The sponsor will need to submit the Form I-130 and a legal proof on the fact that the applicant and the sibling are related through at least one parent.

 Furthermore, the sponsor will need to provide more details attesting his or her quality as an American citizen.